 Although the headline ranking figures show changes in the data year to year, the pattern of clustering among the schools is equally significant.
-Some 300 points separate the top school from the school ranked number 70.
-The top 11 schools, from IMD to University of Michigan: Ross, form the elite group of providers of open enrolment programmes.
-The second group runs from Essec Business School to Eada Business School Barcelona, ranked 57.
+Some 300 points separate the top school from the school ranked number 75.
+The top 11 schools, from IMD to University of Virginia: Darden, form the elite group of providers of open enrolment programmes.
+The second group runs from Fundação Dom Cabral to USB Executive Development, ranked 57.
 Some 150 points separate these two schools.
 The third group is headed by Grenoble Graduate School of Business.

 1. The provision of advanced information on content, and the participant selection process.